 Step 8: Add the Mozzarella

-Add Mozzarella: About 30 minutes before service, sprinkle the top with shredded mozzarella and let it get melty and gooey.
+Add Mozzarella: About 30 minutes before serving time, sprinkle the top with shredded mozzarella and allow it to get melty and gooey.

 Serve and Enjoy

-Serve the goulash warm, topping with additional shredded cheese, if you’d like.
-Dig in to this comforting dish filled with richness and creamy, cheesy goodness!
+Serve the goulash hot, topped with more shredded cheese, if you want.
+Dig into this comforting dish rich with creamy, cheesy goodness!

 Serving Suggestions:

-This Old-Fashioned Goulash is a meal in itself, but here are some suggestions to complement it:
+This Old-Fashioned Goulash is a complete meal, but here are some options to go with it:

-Garlic Bread: Because who doesn’t want a slice of buttery garlic bread to soak up that yummy sauce?
+Garlic Bread: Because who doesn’t want a piece of buttery garlic bread to soak up that yummy sauce?

-Side Salad: A light, crisp green salad dressed with a simple vinaigrette and with plenty of greens balances the goulash’s richness.
+Side Salad: A bright, crisp green salad dressed with a simple vinaigrette and studded with plenty of greens counters the goulash’s richness.

-Steamed Vegetables: Serve with steamed green beans or broccoli for extra veggies and a pop of color.
+Steamed Vegetables: Serve with steamed green beans or broccoli on the side for additional veggies and a pop of color.

 Storage and Reheating Tips:

-This goulash freezes well, so it’s a good choice for meal prep and leftovers.
+This goulash is also freezer-friendly, making it a good recipe for meal prep and leftovers.

 Freezing: This dish freezes nicely.
 Chop it up in more manageable pieces and put it in freezer-friendly containers, so you can easily pull them out later for meals.
 It will hold in the freezer for 3 months at most.